 Note: Even if someone else invites you to Tracker, only you can see and make changes in your Profile (under your username at the top right of Tracker).

 Can anyone see my project or know that it exists?

 Who has the rights to my stories?

-We don't have any rights to your content, except for the purpose of operating Tracker as a web based service.
+We don't have any rights to your content, except for the purpose of operating Tracker as a web-based service.
 Your data belongs to you.
-We don't aggregate or analyze the content in any way, just the statistics (# of stories done, # of points, total members per project, etc.)
+We don't aggregate or analyze the content in any way, just the statistics (e.g., the number of stories done, the number of points, total members per project, etc.).

 What is a project?

 A project can be anything that you or your team works on that delivers some value, and that is large enough to benefit from being broken down into small, concrete pieces.
-Tracker is designed primarily for software development, but it's commonly used for other purposes, for example to help organize a marketing campaign, general productivity, etc.
+Tracker is designed primarily for software development, but it's commonly used for other purposes (e.g., to help organize a marketing campaign, for general productivity, etc.).

 How can I create a new project?

-Click the Create Project button on the Dashboard, enter a name for the project, and hit enter.
+There are several places in Tracker where you can create a project, but the first you will probably see is Create Project on the Dashboard.
+Just enter a name for the project, create or select an account for it to go in, and hit Enter.
 You'll be taken to the new project, where you can immediately start adding stories.